-Pools are expensive, so naturally, you want to do everything you can to keep your swimming pool in the best shape possible.
+As a pool owner, you’ll want to do everything you can to keep your swimming pool in the best shape possible.
+Part of keeping a healthy pool is ensuring your chemical levels are balanced.
 You’ve likely heard that baking soda and soda ash are both useful for maintaining healthy pH levels and total alkalinity.
-However, don’t feel bad if you’re confused about the circumstances around when you should use each of them.
+However, don’t fret if you’re confused about when you should use each of them.

-In this guide, I’ll give you insight into baking soda vs. soda ash to help you keep your pool in tip-top shape.
+In this guide, I’ll give you insight into using baking soda or soda ash to help you keep your pool in tip-top shape.

 When to Use Baking Soda